 Step 6: Head over to Security Options.

-Choose Security Options and make sure the drive is set to write over any past data at least three times (for SATA drives, not SSDs).
+Choose Security Options and make sure the drive is set to write over any past data at least three times (only for HDDs, not SSDs).

 Step 7: Erase and confirm.

 Time Machine allows you to back up your Mac with automated, scheduled backups.
 If you don’t mind having your external drive connected to your Mac continually, Time Machine takes a lot of work out of the backup process.
 Here’s what to do to activate it: